rahulonsong/n8n-openwebui-agent/README.md

    - Use the n8n agent function in your conversation
    - The n8n agent should respond based on your configuration

+## Documentation

+For more detailed information, check out these documentation files:

+- [Detailed Setup Guide](docs/setup-guide.md) - Step-by-step instructions for setting up the integration
+- [Integration Workflow Diagram](docs/integration-diagram.md) - Visual representation of how the components work together
+- [Example Usage](docs/example-usage.md) - Examples of how to use the integration in practice

 ## Detailed Setup Instructions

 ### Setting Up n8n Workflow